 - Medium to fine grit sandpaper

-Our hallway is very long, and we still ended up staying under our $100 budget (since we already own – but you can rent tools from the hardware store to stay within a reasonable budget if needed).
+Our hallway is very long, and we still ended up staying under our $100 budget (not counting the tools we already own – but you can rent tools from the hardware store to stay within a reasonable budget if needed).
 Furring strips are da bomb diggity, y’all!

 1. Place the Top Boards

 We placed the boards (the horizontal 1x4s) at 65″ on our walls checking that it was perfectly level, with the top of the 1×4 at the 65″ mark from the top of our existing baseboard.